Find Affordable College Courses

 25% Racial-Ethnic Minorities*

 Washington University in St Louis tops the list of the most popular school in the U.S. for behavioral science majors who are seeking their doctor's degree.
 Roughly 15,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $57,750 per year, while in-state graduate students, on average, pay $57,750 per year.
-The behavioral science program at Washington University in St Louis awarded 36 doctor's degrees during the 2020-2021 school year.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+The average in-state tuition for full-time undergraduates is $61,750 per year, while in-state graduate students, on average, pay $61,750 per year.
+During the most recent year for which we have data, 36 people received their doctor's degree in behavioral science from WUSTL.
+About 93% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #2